TechnicJelle/GPUForBeginners/README.md

 or: **How To Get Started With GPU Programming for Beginners, With SDL3's GPU API.**

-This repository contains both the guide/book in the [`docs`](docs) directory, as well as the example code that you can clone and run and look at when you're stuck.
+This repository contains both the guide/book in the [`docs`](docs) directory, as well as the final code for each chapter that you can look at when you're stuck, and also clone and run yourself.

 ## [Click here to start reading the guide](docs/README.md)

-## Running the examples
+## Running the chapters

 First, clone this repository recursively: